Merpster456/CommunityServiceApp/README.md

 ### Mac Start

 To run the program on a mac is very simple.
+Choose between the GUI start or the command line start, the GUI start is recommended.

 #### GUI Start (Easiest)